FuelLabs/sway-libs/sway_libs/src/signed_integers/SPECIFICATION.md

 ### `neg_from`

-Helper function to get a negative value of unsigned number
+Helper function to get a negative value of an unsigned number

 ### Basic arithmetic operations